incoresemi/riscv-opcodes/README.md

 ## Encoding Syntax

 The encoding syntax uses `$` to indicate keywords.
 As of now 2 keywords have been identified : `$import` and `$pseudo_op` (described below).
 The syntax also uses `::` as a means to define the relationship between extension and instruction. `..` is used to defined bit ranges.
+We use `#` to define comments in the files.
+All comments must be in a separate line.
+In-line comments are not supported.

 Instruction syntaxes used in this project are broadly categorized into three:

 - **regular instructions** :- these are instructions which hold a unique opcode in the encoding space.
 A very generic syntax guideline